0xZakk/intro-to-peewee/README.md

         database = db
 ```

 A `Meta` class is a class that describes and configures another class.
+More on `Meta` classes [here](https://blog.ionelmc.ro/2015/02/09/understanding-python-metaclasses/)

-Now that we have our `BaseModel`, we can define our model and have it inherit
-from this `BaseModel` class:
+Now that we have our `BaseModel`, we can define our model and have it inherit from this `BaseModel` class:

 ```py
 class Person(BaseModel):